R-73 (missile): Development

-According to an interview with a Ukrainian pilot, the R-73 does not track well in clouds.
+According to an interview in 2022 with a Ukrainian pilot, the R-73 does not track well in clouds.
 This makes the missile difficult to use against Shahed-136 drones, forcing pilots to rely on their 30 mm cannon.

-From 1994, the R-73 has been upgraded in production to the R-73M standard, which entered Russian service in 1997.
-The R-73M has greater range and a wider seeker angle (to 60° off-boresight), as well as improved IRCCM (Infrared Counter-Counter-Measures).
 Further developments include the R-74 (izdeliye 740) and its export variant RVV-MD.
 These are expected to supplement previous variants of the R-73 in service.

-An improved version of the R-74, the K-74M (izdeliye 750) features fully digital and re-programmable systems, and is intended for use on the MiG-35, MiG-29K/M/M2, Su-27SM, Su-30MK and Su-35S.
-A further upgrade, known as the K-74M2 (izdeliye 760), is intended for the fifth-generation Sukhoi Su-57 aircraft.
-This missile has reduced cross-section to fit in internal weapon bays and will match the performance of the AIM-9X and the ASRAAM.
-A clean sheet design, the K-MD (izdeliye 300), will supersede the K-74M2 in the future.
+An improved version of the R-74, the R-74M (izdeliye 750) features fully digital and re-programmable systems, and is intended for use on the MiG-35, MiG-29K/M/M2, Su-27SM, Su-30MK and Su-35S.
+A further upgrade, known as the R-74M2 (izdeliye 760), is intended for the fifth-generation Su-57 aircraft.
+This missile has an inertial navigation system, a smaller cross-section with the fin span reduced to 434 mm to fit in internal weapon bays, has IRCCM (infrared counter-countermeasures), and is designed to match the performance of the AIM-9X, IRIS-T and the ASRAAM.
+The R-74M2 completed trials in 2019, and its export variant RVV-MD2 was unveiled in 2023.
+A clean sheet design, the K-MD (izdeliye 300), is expected to supersede the R-74M2 in the future.

 Operational history

 On 24 February 1996, two Cessna 337s of the Brothers to the Rescue were shot down while flying over international waters 10 nautical miles outside of Cuban airspace by a Cuban Air Force MiG-29UB.
 Each of the aircraft was downed by an R-73 missile.

 During the Eritrean-Ethiopian War from May 1998 to June 2000, R-73 missiles were used in combat by both Ethiopian Su-27s and Eritrean MiG-29s.
 It was the IR-homing R-60 and the R-73 that were used in all but two of the kills.

 On 18 March 2008, a MiG-29 Fulcrum of the Russian Air Force intercepted a Georgian Elbit Hermes 450 UAV over Abkhazia.
 The MiG-29 destroyed the UAV with an R-73 missile.

 On 27 February 2019, Indian officials claims that an IAF MiG-21 Bison had successfully engaged and shot down a Pakistani F-16 with an R-73E missile during the 2019 Jammu and Kashmir airstrikes.
 Pakistan denied the loss of its aircraft.

-On 7 May 2022, Colonel Igor Bedzay, the deputy head of the Ukrainian Navy, was killed when his Mi-14 was shot down by a Russian Su-35.
+On 7 May 2022, Ukrainian Colonel Ihor Bedzai was killed when his Mi-14 helicopter was shot down by a Russian Su-35.
 It is reported that after missing its first shots using its 30 mm cannon, the Su-35 resorted to launching an R-73, which destroyed the helicopter.

-Use as a surface to air missile
+Use as a surface-to-air missile

+Serbia

+According to an unconfirmed report, Serbia developed and used a ground-launched version of the R-73 in 1999.
+Two missiles were fitted on a modified M53/59 Praga chassis with the twin 30 mm cannons replaced by two launch rails.